TosikNea/TosikNea/README.md

 - 👋 Hi, I’m @TosikNea
-- 📫 How to reach me : Discord : Tosik#0001
+- 📫 How to reach me : Discord : tosik